Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Data Preparation and ML Methods

 \subsection{Hyperparameters}

 Different hyperparameters were used in evaluating the effect of model size by neural scaling law analysis, including the number of layers and nodes in each layer of all the networks, the detailed hyperparameters of models chosen are listed in Table \ref{tab:SI:Hyperparameter}.\cite{Bahri_2024} For full-scale \acrshort{DNN}, quasi-local \acrshort{DNN} and \acrshort{DNN}-\acrshort{DeepONet}, we tested architectures with 2 to 5 layers of neural networks, using layer widths $N_d$ selected from $4,16,64,128\text{ and~} 512$.
-For \acrshort{FNO}, the number of Fourier layers varied from 2 to 4.
-In each layer, the number of hidden channels $d_v$ was chosen from $4,8,16,64,128$, and the number of retained modes $k$ was chosen from $8,32,128$.
+For \acrshort{FNO}, the number of Fourier layers \glssymbol{N_FL} varied from 2 to 4.
+In each layer, the number of hidden channels \glssymbol{d_v} was chosen from $4,8,16,64,128$, and the number of retained modes $k$ was chosen from $8,32,128$.
 Zero-padding was used for all convolution layers.
+The padded zeros represent the zero-density regions outside of the hard walls.
 Model-size effects for \acrshort{CNN}-\acrshort{DeepONet} and \acrshort{RMSCNN}-\acrshort{DeepONet} were not tested due to the prohibitively long training times required by these models.

 For all \acrshort{ML} models, training was terminated either when the in-group test loss failed to decrease for more than 1,000 consecutive steps or when the total number of training iterations reached 100{,}000.
 For neural scaling law analysis, the best-performing model within each order of magnitude in model size was selected.